The titular cult is a group of people who worship a political movement and/or group as a god

 of their true nature occurs, or if they haven't shown up yet, they'll appear red-haired already in a blaze of glory.

 - Confirmed.
-Bebe Babbitt is a redhead, though she's only a Bigger Bad in the sense that she's the one who set Kai on his path.
+Bebe Babbitt is a redhead, though only in the sense that she's the one who set Kai on his path.

 Gary doesn't have anything to do with the Cult